sosuisen/git-documentdb/docs-api/git-documentdb.collection.getfatdoc.md

 - undefined if a specified data does not exist.

-- FatJsonDoc if the file extension is '.json'.
+- FatJsonDoc if the file extension is SerializeFormat.extension.
 Be careful that JsonDoc may not have \_id property when an app other than GitDocumentDB creates it.

 - FatBinaryDoc if described in .gitattribtues, otherwise FatTextDoc.